'Ghost nets': How lost and abandoned fishing gear is destroying marine wildlife | CBC News

 'Ghost nets': How lost and abandoned fishing gear is destroying marine wildlife

-Up to 800,000 tonnes of ghost fishing gear makes its way into worldwide oceans each year
+Up to 800,000 tonnes of ghost fishing gear gets into oceans each year

 The sight of an abandoned fishing net trapping fish or strangling seals never comes as a surprise for B.C. commercial diver Bourton Scott.

 Scott's day job is beneath the ocean's surface, inspecting underwater structures for different clients.
-But for nearly every dive, he comes across lost or discarded fishing materials — or "ghost gear" — that are still actively fishing the waters.
+But during nearly every dive, he comes across lost or discarded fishing material — or "ghost gear" — that is still snaring wildlife.

 "When a net's lost, it continually fishes — it doesn't stop fishing," said Scott. "[And] since the animals that are caught aren't being harvested or removed, it baits more animals into the net."